Read time: 9 minutes

 Facebook also allows narrow targeting, but is not always effective for B2B marketing; do some research first to check whether it could be of use in your sector.

-As this blog has discussed, there is no shortage of options available for promoting your content.
-But it is also true that there are no hard and fast rules for making this promotion successful.
-Unless you are awash with team members and cash, you probably won’t want to try all the options at the same time - it will more likely be a case of trying some of them and seeing what works best.
+So there's no shortage of options available for promoting your content.
+But it's also true that there are no hard and fast rules for making this promotion successful.
+Unless you are awash with team members and cash, you probably won’t want to try all the options at the same time—it will more likely be a case of taking the iterative approach described above.

 The cardinal rule, though, is to do some persona research and focus on the platforms which your audience are most likely to actually use.
 Narrowing your focus in this way will maximise your chance of success, and also give you more time to do content promotion properly.